NataliiaShevchenko620/pandas-challenge/README.md

 # PyCity Schools Analysis

-This Jupyter Notebook contains an analysis of PyCity Schools, including district-level and school-level summaries, performance comparisons, and additional insights.
+This Jupyter Notebook contains an analysis of city's school district, including district-level and school-level summaries, performance comparisons, and additional insights.

 ## Overview

-The analysis covers various aspects of PyCity Schools, including district and school summaries, performance metrics, and detailed breakdowns by grade, spending, size, and school type.
+The analysis covers various aspects of city's school district, including district and school summaries, performance metrics, and detailed breakdowns by grade, spending, size, and school type.

 ## Files